gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

 ```

 Now as before we can run a query on this graph to get the elements relevant to
-the `Person` node however, this time we will filter so that only specific
+the `Person` node.
+However, this time we will filter so that only specific
 properties are returned.

 !!! example ""